Best Of15 min read

 • Ads in the free version push financial products

-• Sync reliability has been inconsistent historically
+• Sync reliability has been inconsistent over time

 5. SoFi — Best for Borrowers Who Want to Refinance and Track Debt in One Place